Skip to content

 Tracking

 In the tracking phase of the measurement, the device is kept at a specific point (see the tracking settings for all options).
-The first JV is used as the starting point of the tracking phase.
-For example, if the MPPT option is chosen, the tracking starts with the V_MPP of the JV.
+The first JV curve is used as a rough starting point for the tracking phase.
+For example, if the MPPT option is chosen, the tracking starts with the voltage of the MPP of the JV.
 The steady-state MPP is often times lower than during a JV, especially with high hysteresis.

-The Perturb and Observe (PAO) algorithm is the most widely used algorithm for this task due its simplicity and robustness.
-Starting from an initial V_MPP obtained from the JV, the device is slightly positively and negatively perturbed (ΔV) with respect to V_MPP.
+The MPP of a device is unknown and can change over time.
+Therefor, a standard control algorithm cannot be used due to the unknown setpoint.
+Instead, the Perturb and Observe (PAO) algorithm is used.
+Starting from an initial voltage obtained from the JV, the device is slightly positively and negatively perturbed (ΔV) with respect to active working point.
 This results in 3 points: V_MPP-ΔV, V_MPP, V_MPP+ΔV.
-For each point, the device power recorded, and the voltage associated with the maximum power is set as the new V_MPP.
+For each point, the device power is recorded, and the voltage associated with the maximum power is set as the new V_MPP.
 The algorithm is then repeated.

 Current spikes